2sic/cre8magic/docs/settings-json.md

 1. Comments are allowed
 1. Trailing commas are allowed
 1. Almost all node names are case insensitive, so `"Default"` and `"default"` are treated the same
+1. Make sure you add the `"$schema"` node as you see above, to get help and instructions editing the JSON

 ## General File Format and Sections